-- 6.1.1 The Depositary Agreement may be terminated on three months' written notice by the Depositary, the Company or the ACD provided that the Depositary may not retire voluntarily except upon the appointment of a new depositary. - 6.1.2 To the extent allowed by the OEIC Regulations and the FCA Regulations, the Depositary Agreement contains indemnities by the Company in favour of the Depositary against (except in the case of any matter arising as a result of its fraud, negligence, default or bad faith) any liability incurred by the Depositary as a consequence of its safe-keeping of any of the Scheme Property or incurred by it as a consequence of the safe-keeping of any of the Scheme Property by anyone retained by it to assist it to perform its function of the safe-keeping of the Scheme Property and also (in certain circumstances) exempts the Depositary from liability. - 6.1.3 It also provides that the Depositary will be entitled to be indemnified from the Scheme Property for any loss suffered in the performance or non-performance of its obligations except in the case of fraud, wilful default, negligence or failure to exercise due care and diligence on its part. - 6.1.4 The fees to which the Depositary is entitled are set out in Section 35.
+- 6.1.1 The Depositary Agreement may be terminated on three months' written notice by the Depositary, the Company or the ACD provided that the Depositary may not retire voluntarily except upon the appointment of a new depositary. - 6.1.2 It also provides that the Depositary will be entitled to be indemnified from the Scheme Property for any loss suffered in the performance or non-performance of its obligations except in the case of fraud, wilful default, negligence or failure to exercise due care and diligence on its part. - 6.1.3 The fees to which the Depositary is entitled are set out in Section 35.

-7. The Investment Managers
+7. The Investment Advisers

-- 7.1 The ACD has appointed Ruffer LLP and Rothschild & Co Wealth Management UK Limited, to provide discretionary investment management and related advisory services to the ACD pursuant to agreements (the Investment Management Agreements).
-The Investment Managers have the authority to make investment decisions on behalf of the Company and the ACD. - 7.2 The Investment Management Agreements may be terminated on one month's (Ruffer LLP) or three months' (Rothschild & Co Wealth Management UK Limited) written notice by the ACD or the Investment Manager.
-Notwithstanding this, the ACD may terminate the Investment Management Agreement with immediate effect if it is in the interests of the shareholders.

-- 7.2.1 Under the Investment Management Agreements, the ACD provides indemnities to the Investment Managers, (except in the case of any matter arising as a direct result of their fraud, negligence, default or bad faith).
-The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Management Agreements. - 7.2.2 The principal business activity of Ruffer LLP is the provision of discretionary investment management services.
-The principal business activity of Rothschild & Co Wealth Management UK Limited is the provision of discretionary investment management services. - 7.2.3 The Investment Managers are entitled to be paid its fees and expenses out of the property of the Company as set out in Section 34. - 7.2.4 Copies of the Investment Managers' execution policies and voting policies are available from the ACD on request. - 7.2.5 The Investment Managers are not part of the same corporate group as the ACD.
+- 7.1 The ACD has appointed Evelyn Partners Investment Management LLP, Rothschild & Co Wealth Management UK Limited and Schroder & Co.
+Limited to provide discretionary investment management and related advisory services to the ACD pursuant to agreements (the Investment Advisory Agreements).
+The Investment Advisers have the authority to make investment decisions on behalf of the Company and the ACD. - 7.2 The Investment Advisory Agreement in respect of Evelyn Partners Investment Management LLP, Rothschild & Co Wealth Management UK Limited and Schroder & Co.
+Limited may be terminated by the ACD or the Investment Adviser on three months' ' written notice by the ACD or the Investment Adviser.
+Notwithstanding this, in each case the ACD may terminate the Investment Advisory Agreements with immediate effect if it is in the interests of the Shareholders. - 7.2.1 Under the Investment Advisory Agreements, the ACD provides indemnities to the Investment Advisers, (except in the case of any matter arising as a direct result of their fraud, negligence, default or bad faith).
+The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Advisory Agreements. - 7.2.2 The principal business activity of each of Evelyn Partners Investment Management LLP, Rothschild & Co Wealth Management UK Limited and Schroder & Co.
+Limited is the provision of discretionary investment management services. - 7.2.3 The Investment Advisers are entitled to be paid its fees and expenses out of the property of the Company as set out in Section 34. - 7.2.4 Copies of the Investment Advisers' execution policies and voting policies are available from the ACD on request. - 7.2.5 Rothschild & Co Wealth Management UK Limited and Schroder & Co.
+Limited are not part of the same corporate group as the ACD. - 7.2.6 Evelyn Partners Investment Management LLP is part of the same corporate group as the ACD.